Mickey Marcus: Legacy

-Marcus' grave is the only one in the West Point Cemetery at the United States Military Academy for an American killed fighting under the flag of another country; he was still eligible for interment there because he was a graduate of the academy who served honorably.
+Although Marcus' grave is the only one in the West Point Cemetery at the United States Military Academy for an American killed fighting under the flag of another country; he was still eligible for interment there because he was a graduate of the academy who served honorably.
 His paratrooper helmet and Walther Model 9 pistol are displayed at the West Point Museum.
 His gravestone at West Point reads:

 "Colonel David Marcus—a Soldier for All Humanity".

 A memorial plaque in his honor is located in the lobby of the Union Temple of Brooklyn where his funeral service was conducted.
 It reads:

 "Killed in action in the hills of Zion while leading Israeli forces as their supreme commander in the struggle for Israel's freedom—Blessed is the match that is consumed in kindling flame/ Blessed is the flame that burns in the secret fastness of the heart/ Blessed is the heart with strength to stop its beating for honor's sake/ Blessed is the match that is consumed in kindling flame—Dedicated by his fellow members of Union Temple of Brooklyn December 9, 1949."

 Ben-Gurion wrote to Marcus' wife Emma in Brooklyn: "Marcus was the best man we had".
 On May 10, 1951, Ben-Gurion laid a wreath at Marcus' grave, accompanied by Emma Marcus.
 In January 2015, Israel's president, Reuven Rivlin, visited the United States Military Academy at West Point and spoke at Marcus' grave:

 "For me, he was the first general of the IDF in every sense of the word.
 He had a sense of purpose and mission, in the establishment of the Israel Defense Forces, he taught us how to act as an army in our early days, and was one of Ben-Gurion’s greatest military advisors.
 There is no one who better illustrates the strong bond between Israel and the United States."

 Kibbutz Mishmar David and the neighborhood of Neve David in Tel Aviv, as well as numerous streets, are named after him.
 In New York City, the Colonel David Marcus Memorial Playground (in Brooklyn, on the north side of Avenue P between East 4th Street and Ocean Parkway) is also named for him, as was the David Marcus movie theater on Jerome Avenue in the Norwood section of the Bronx.